fsmosca/laban/fen/readme.md

-Positions in the fen file must be white to move.
+Positions can be in fen or epd format.